glutio/Taskfun/README.md

   interrupts(); // enable task switching
 }
 ```
 Tasks can take the argument by value or by reference.
 In both cases a copy of the argument is made on the task's stack.
-To avoid this pass a pointer type;
+To avoid this use a pointer type for the argument.
 ```
 void taskByValue(int i) {
   // ...